Ericsson/c3-web-examples/README.md

 # C3 Web Examples

-The easist way to get started developing on top of Ericsson C3 is to look at a few <code>C3 Web SDK</code> example applications.
+The easist way to get started developing on top of Ericsson Contextual Communication Cloud (C3) is to look at a few <code>C3 Web SDK</code> example applications.
 But if you have not yet read the <a href="https://ericsson.github.io/c3-web-guide/">introduction</a> we strongly encourage you to do so first.